The Role of Laparoscopic Surgery in Gynaecological Cancers Treatment

 Laparoscopic surgery is a low-risk, minimally invasive procedure that requires only small incisions.
-In this surgery the hospital stay is shorter (2-3 days), the pain and scars are minimal, and the patient can resume daily routine activity within a week time.
+In this surgery the hospital stay is shorter (2-3 days), the pain and scars are minimal, and the patient can resume daily routine activity within a week’s time.

 Laparoscopic Surgery in the Treatment of Ovarian Cancer

-The patients with ovarian cancer can be treated (minimally invasive surgery) in different ways depending on the stage and the surgical goals of the procedure.
+Patients with ovarian cancer can be treated (minimally invasive surgery) in different ways depending on the stage and the surgical goals of the procedure.

 Laparoscopic Surgery in the Treatment of Uterine Cancer or Endometrial Cancer

-More than 95% of uterine (endometrial) cancers are treated with total laparoscopic hysterectomy with bilateral salpingo-opherectomy (TLHBSO) and retroperitoneal lymph nodes removal (RPLND).
+More than 95% of uterine (endometrial) cancers are treated with total laparoscopic hysterectomy with bilateral salpingo-opherectomy (TLHBSO) and retroperitoneal lymph node removal (RPLND).
 The RPLND may be avoided by doing a sentinel nodal study.

-Laparoscopic Surgery in Cervical Cancer Treatment
+Laparoscopic Surgery in the Treatment of Cervical Cancer

 The precancerous lesions, micro-invasive, and small-sized (less than two cms) cervical cancers are treated by simple, type I-II and type III laparoscopic radical hysterectomy with pelvic lymph nodes removal respectively.
 The young patients desiring to retain uterus for their future fertility are treated by radical vaginal trachelectomy or Dargent operation and laparoscopic pelvic lymphadenectomy.
 In Dargent operation, a laparoscopic pelvic lymph node dissection is made, this is followed by the surgical resection of the cervix and upper vagina (via vaginal approach)